-We are so confident in how we can support you, we will even go as far as to act as your ‘legally required’ competent person.
+We are so confident in how we can support you, we will even go as far as to act as one of your ‘legally required’ competent persons.

 A Health & Safety consultant with specific catering and hospitality experience will help to identify the hazards in your kitchen and manage the risks.